 Please click here to see our Attendance Policy.

 We believe school should offer children a calm orderly environment where learning is effective and children enjoy it.
 We will encourage and reward good behaviour and maintain clear rules that discourage disruption.

-Please download a copy of our Whole School Behaviour Policies.
+Please download a copy of our Behaviour and Ethos Policy

 The staff and governors at Ark Academy are committed to safeguarding the welfare of our pupils and to providing a safe environment with robust systems to ensure the safety and healthy development of all our pupils, within the academy and on related school trips and other activities.

-Please download a copy of our Safeguarding Policies
+Please download a copy of our Safeguarding Policy

-Mobile phones are not permitted during school time.
+The use of mobile phones is not permitted during school time.
 Children who travel to and from school independently may bring a mobile phone with them which must be handed in to the school office on arrival and collected at the end of the day.
+Parents must complete a form and meet with the head teacher to confirm their consent for children to walk home alone.
+Mobile phones should be a model that is less expensive, not a high-cost smartphone.
+While we can store the phones in a locked cupboard, we are not responsible for costs associated with damage or theft.
 Any mobile phones not handed in will be confiscated and returned to parents.